 Ethics and Regulatory Documentation

 This page contains links to minutes and supplementary materials summarizing a series of discussions about NIH Collaboratory pragmatic clinical trial Demonstration Projects from regulatory and ethical perspectives.
-These discussions, which took place as teleconferences, included representation from study principal investigators and study teams, members of the NIH Collaboratory Regulatory/Ethics Core, NIH staff, and NIH Collaboratory Coordinating Center personnel, with additional input provided by representatives from the Office for Human Research Protections.
+These discussions, which took place as teleconferences, included representation from study principal investigators and study teams, members of the NIH Collaboratory Ethics and Regulatory Core, NIH staff, and NIH Collaboratory Coordinating Center personnel, with additional input provided by representatives from the Office for Human Research Protections.

 For more information: